A list of the best Hollywood Sign hiking trails.

 One of the most awesome ways to get close to it and have an awesome picture with it is to hike up to it!
 You can bask in the great sunny rays of LA and get some cardio in while you make the trek up the hill.
 I'm sure you've seen tons of people posting it.
 Wondering what options you have here for hiking?

-Well, we're going to make it super easy.
-We're going to give you a very easy trail and a sorta medium trail.
-The super easy one will get you an awesome pic with the Hollywood sign (we'll show you examples).
-The sorta medium one will get you an awesome pic behind the Hollywood sign (again, we'll show examples).
+Well, I'm going to make it super easy.
+I'm going to give you a very easy trail and a sorta medium trail.
+The super easy one will get you an awesome pic with the Hollywood sign (I'll show you examples).
+The sorta medium one will get you an awesome pic behind the Hollywood sign (again, I'll show examples).
 Let's start!

 EASY PEASY LEMON SQUEEZY

 (3.3 miles, 5.3 km, ~2 hours); NEXT TO THE SIGN

 For those looking for an EASY hike, then take the Mt.
 Hollywood Trail.
 This has a great view of the sign and has two starting points in Griffith Park; the shorter trail begins in Griffith Observatory's parking lot and is about three miles (not bad at all for hiking standards).

 Here's a dope view you can get on the trail.
 This is the best trail to get that head-on shot of the sign.
 Also, yes, pets are okay!
 Obviously (well, to most people it's obvious), clean up after your pet properly instead of leaving little treats behind.